Edith Heath: Life and education

-Kiertzner was born on May 24, 1911, in Ida Grove, Iowa, forty miles east of Sioux City, Iowa, to Danish immigrants Niels and Karoline Kiertzner.
-In 1931, Kiertzner enrolled at the Chicago Normal School, later renamed Chicago Teachers College, and graduated in 1934.
+Kiertzner was born on May 24, 1911, in Ida Grove, Iowa forty miles east of Sioux City, Iowa.
+Edith was the second born in a family with a total of seven children.
+Her parents were Danish immigrants Niels and Karoline Kiertzner who raised their children in a rural farm setting.

+In 1931, after she had graduated High School Kiertzner enrolled at the Chicago Normal School, later renamed Chicago Teachers College where she studied art education and graduated in 1934.
+Her practice as an educator was heavily influenced by John Dewey.
 She enrolled part-time at the Art Institute of Chicago after graduation taking her first ceramic course.

-She also took classes from László Moholy-Nagy at his Chicago School of Design.
-In 1938, Edith married Brian Heath.
+In 1938 Edith was invited to work at a Federal Art Project training school in Batavia, Illinois.
+While there she learned from László Moholy-Nagy and met Brian Heath whom she married three months after their encounter.

+At the start of their marriage the couple moved to San Francisco when Brian began to work for the American Red Cross.
+While living in San Francisco Edith pursued her passion for ceramics in the couples' apartment with the aid of her husband who converted an old treadle-sewing machine into pottery wheel for his wife.

 Developing ceramics

-Relocating to San Francisco, Edith accepted a position as an art teacher at the Presidio Hill School and audited classes at the California School of Fine Arts.
+Relocating to San Francisco Edith contributed in establishing California as a hub for the mid-century modern movement.
+While in San Francisco Edith accepted a position as an art teacher at the Presidio Hill School and audited classes at the California School of Fine Arts.
 She developed a clay body in these classes which she adapted many times for her production work.
-Not being able to have as much access to the pottery equipment as she wished, Edith pursued her ceramic interests on her own converting a treadle sewing machine into a pottery wheel.

-In 1943, she studied eutectics, the science of mixing various metals with clay to create specific properties, with Willard Kahn through the University of California extension courses.
+In 1943, she studied eutectics, the science of mixing various metals with clay to create specific properties, with Willard Kahn through the University of California Extension courses.
 She experimented with mixing various metals into the clay mixture to achieve different properties.
-She used native clay, experimenting with various California clays before settling on clay from the Sierra mountains because this was able to withstand very high heat.
+She collected various West Coast clay bodies herself and experimented with them before settling on clay from the Sierra mountains because of its ability to withstand very high heat.
 Heath's continued experimentation led to her becoming an expert in how different clay types affected aesthetic qualities of her wares.
 She also developed custom glazes, including the speckle glaze that was innovative at the time.

 In 1944, her first major show was at the California Palace of the Legion of Honor.
-She also participated in the Syracuse Ceramic Nationals.
+And in 1945, Edith stopped teaching and Brian become her acting manager.